-- Provide innovative teaching and training for young adults and people with disabilities, resulting in a range of pathways to increased wellbeing, work readiness, entrepreneurship and employment.
+- Provide quality teaching and training for young adults and people with disabilities

 Our time-lapse video illustrates the scale of the works perfectly!

-The restoration of the conservatories is entirely in keeping with the original and contains thousands of pieces of slender, elegant timber.
-During the renovation, each piece of timber was removed, tagged to mark its original location and assessed for rot.
-This original timber was then used internally with new timber utilised for the external beams.
+The repair of the conservatories is entirely in keeping with the original which contained thousands of pieces of timber.
+During the restoration, each piece of wood was removed, tagged to mark its original location and assessed for rot.
+Most of it was reused internally, with new wood used for the external beams.

-Nearly all the original ironwork has been repaired, reused and repainted.
-The original ironwork was paint tested numerous times, and one of the most prominent colours was a beautiful powder blue, illustrated below.
+Nearly all the original ironwork used in the glasshouses was repairable, reused and repainted.
+The original ironwork was paint tested numerous times, with the most prominent colour a beautiful powder blue.